 Find and Replace Text in PDF using Java

-When dealing with PDF documents that contain sensitive information like names, contact details, or organization identifiers, there is often a need to redact or replace these words before sharing the file.
-Conholdate.Total for Java SDK provides a straightforward way to accomplish this.
-The following example demonstrates how to search for an exact match of a word or phrase and substitute it with a placeholder or alternative text.
+When PDFs contain sensitive information such as names, contact details, or organization identifiers, you often need to redact or replace those strings before distribution.
+The Conholdate.Total SDK provides a simple API to accomplish this.
+The example below demonstrates how to search for an exact phrase and replace it with a placeholder.

 final Redactor redactor = new Redactor("path/document.docx");